Zypperman/xiandan/Linear Algebra/LA14 Column Spaces and Null Spaces.md

 - <span style="color:red">C(A) &#8212; Column space of A</span>
   - a set of vectors from the linear combinations of the rows of A
+  - Column space basis is made using original matrices' columns corresponding to pivot columns from RREF
 - <span style="color:cyan">$C(A^T)$ &#8212; Row space / column space of A-transpose</span>
   - A set of vectors from the linear combinations of the rows of $A^T$
+  - Row space basis is made using either:
+    - original matrices' rows corresponding to pivot columns from RREF
+    - or the RREF pivot rows themselves.
 - <span style="color:yellow">$N(A)$ &#8212; Null Space</span>
   - Solution set of Ax=0
 - <span style="color:lime">$N(A^T)$ &#8212; Left Null space</span>